 5. Brazilian Giant Tawny Red Tarantula

 Native to Brazil, Uruguay, Paraguay and Argentina, the Brazilian Giant Tawny Red is a spider that is among one of the biggest in the world.
 It can have a leg span of up to 10.2-inches.
 Don’t think your safe from this beast if you live elsewhere, because it is also found as a pet worldwide.
-What makes these spiders interesting is that, unlike most spiders who suffer from parental abandonment, its mother actually sticks around to help it break free from the egg sack.

 4. Poecilotheria Rajaei